 Our occupational therapist works on fine motor skill development.
-This intervention can be extraordinarily impactful for our students who are working on self-help and functional skills.
-Our occupational therapist routinely assists students to learn to eat or drink independently, engage in self-dressing as well as modulate their arousal level so that they can access classroom activities.
+This intervention can be extraordinarily impactful for our students who are working on self help and functional skills.
+Our occupational therapist routinely assists students to learn to eat or drink independently, engage in self dressing as well as to modulate their arousal level so that they are able to access classroom activities.